Skip to content

 3. Restart Dev Cockpit

-4. Reboot Mac if system is generally slow
+4. Reboot your system if it is generally slow

 Stuck on Result Screen